SchokiCoder/book_modern_c/src/9_comments.md

 Yes, you can just delete 90% of your comments, assuming you write your program in a specific way.
-If your symbols explain themselves, then no comments needed.
+If your symbols explain themselves, then no comments are needed.

 ```c
 {{ #include ../code/9_comments/self-explanatory.c }}